SangwonShin/matic-docs/docs/supernets/operate/deploy-bridge.md

 ---
-id: supernets-deploy-bridge-testnet
+id: supernets-deploy-bridge
-title: How to Deploy the Bridge on Mumbai
+title: Deploy the Cross-Chain Bridge
-sidebar_label: How to deploy the bridge on Mumbai
+sidebar_label: How to deploy the cross-chain bridge
 description: "An introduction to Polygon Supernets."
 keywords:
   - docs